 **Train travel can be damn expensive for a family of five so having a car actually saved us money and opened up new possibilities in terms of places we could visit.
-We’ve driven to Spain, Germany, across France and visited dozens of small cities throughout France.
+We’ve driven to Spain, Germany, and visited dozens of small cities throughout France with our car.
 All for a fraction of what it would have cost us if we took the train.
 Plus we went to the beach quite often.

 3.)
 Exercise or join a gym:

 When we arrived in France, I decided not to join a gym.
-Besides the gym was far.
 I had to take 2 buses or walk 45 minutes partly on a road with no sidewalk to get there.
 Needless to say, I was not motivated to join.